davidainslie/aws-certified-solutions-architect-associate/docs/serverless.md

 Lambda: short running; well defined ---> Fargate: more complex container that don't need to run all the time ---> EC2: full blown apps running potentially 24/7

 ## Amazon EventBridge (CloudWatch Events)

+Amazon EventBridge (formly known as CloudWatch Events) is a serverless event bus.
+It allows you to pass events from a source to an endpoint.
+Essentially, it's the glue that holds your serverless application together.
+E.g. a common use case is triggering Lambda functions when an AWS API call happens.

+Creating a rule:
+- Define pattern:
+  - Do you want the rule to be invoked based on an event happening?
+Or do you want this to be scheduled?
+- Select event bus:
+  - Is this going to be an AWS-based event?
+A custom event?
+Or a partner?
+- Select your target:
+  - What happens when this event kicks off?
+Do you trigger a Lambda function?
+Post to a SQS queue?
+Send an email?
+- Tag:
+  - You should/need to tag everything.
+- Sit back:
+  - Wait for the event to happen - Or kick it off yourself to make sure it's working correctly.

+## Storing custom Docker images in Amazon Elastic Container Registry (ECR)

+ECR:
+- An AWS managed container image registry that offers secure, scalable, and reliable infrastructure.
+- Private container image repositories with resource-based permissions via IAM.
+- Supports Open Container Initiative (OCI) images, Docker images, and OCI artifacts.

+Lifecycle policies:
+- Helps management of images in your repositories.
+- Defines rules for cleaning up unused images.
+- Ability to test your rules before applying them.

+Image scanning:
+- Help identity software vulnerabilites in your container images.
+- Repositories can be set to scan on push.
+- Retrieve results of scana for each image.

+Sharing:
+- Cross-region support.
+- Cross-account support.
+- Configured per repository and per region.

+Tag mutability:
+- Prevents image tags from being overwritten.
+- Configured per repository.